abseil/abseil.github.io/about/index.md

 ## About Abseil

 Abseil is an open-source collection of C++ library code designed to augment the C++ standard library.
-The Abseil library code is culled from Google's own C++ code base, has been extensively tested and used in production, and is the same code we depend on in our daily coding lives.
+The Abseil library code is collected from Google's own C++ code base, has been extensively tested and used in production, and is the same code we depend on in our daily coding lives.